Garlic is a member of the same group of plants as the

 of allicin.

-Garlic pills are sold in various extracts, including aged garlic and garlic extract with 2% Allicin.
+Garlic pills are sold in various extracts, including aged and extract with 2% allicin.

-I prefer to eat a fresh garlic clove rather than to take a garlic supplement, but each
+I prefer to eat a fresh clove rather than to take a supplement, but each

 person has a different preference.
-Each garlic clove is about 2 to 5 grams.
+Each garlic clove weighs about 2 to 5 grams.

-high doses of garlic if you plan to have surgery because of the possible blood
+high doses if you plan to have surgery because of the possible blood

 thinning properties of garlic.
 Very high intake of garlic may cause easy